Home » Breakfast & Brunch » How to make Crepes from Scratch

 Pouring the batter

-• Pour the batter: Take the pan off the heat and using a ladle, pour the batter in the middle of the pan.
-I use about 1/3 of a cup for a 23 cm (9-inch) skillet.
-Start swirling the pan to spread the batter evenly.
-Try not to go up the sides of the pan.
+- Pour the batter: Take the pan off the heat and using a ladle, pour the batter in the middle of the pan.
+I use about 1/4 of a cup for a 23 cm (9-inch) pan.
+Tilt and swirl the pan to cover the bottom evenly with a thin layer of batter.
 Return to the heat.

 Heat settings